sccn/sccn.github.io/workshops/Online_EEGLAB_Workshop.md

 ## <span style="color: darkred">MATLAB and matrix operations tutorials</span>

-If you are new to MATLAB or need a refresher please consult the material on the [Getting started with MATLAB page](/tutorials/misc/tutorial_matlab.html)
+If you are new to MATLAB or need a refresher, do not hesitate to consult the material on the [Getting started with MATLAB page](/tutorials/misc/tutorial_matlab.html).

 **IMPORTANT NOTE:** The practical portions of the workshop are largely dedicated to writing EEGLAB MATLAB